Healthdirect Free Australian health advice you can count on.

 What is Zika virus?

-The virus was first identified in 1947 and there have been recent outbreaks in South America and the Pacific Islands.
+The virus was first identified in Africa, but has since spread to other regions.
+There have been outbreaks in central and southern America and the Pacific Islands.

 What are the symptoms of Zika virus?

-Most people with Zika virus don’t have any symptoms.
-Only 1 in 5 people who get the virus will feel sick, with flu-like symptoms.
-In some cases it has been known to cause fever, rash, severe headache, joint pain, conjunctivitis (pink eye) and muscle or bone pain.
+Most people with Zika virus don't notice any symptoms.
+Only about 1 in 5 people who catch the virus will experience flu-like symptoms, such as:

 How is Zika virus treated?